zixuan75/react-project/src/README.md

 # Hi there!

 This is the file where our React files and stylesheets go.
 You'll see no connection between those React files and the HTML file because this is runned by React-Scripts.
 Now, NPM React-Scripts does not use script links because they already know which one to connect to from the public directory: the index.js in the src directory!

+The page is particularly stylish because we have a lot of CSS rules.
+That's why you see it looking like a complete webpage.
+Also remember, "class" is now "className" because class is a reserved word in JS.
+This is pretty confusing for new React users.
+Those questions like "Why is it a reserved word" and "What really are reserved words" just pop up if you don't have a advanced JavaScript mashup :laughing:.